eclipse-ibeji/ibeji/docs/tutorials/provider/README.md

 1. Reference the [code for implementing the operations for the sample digital twin provider interface](../../../samples/mixed/provider/src/provider_impl.rs).
 Please only consider the implementations for the `Subscribe`, `Set` and `Invoke` operations.

-1. Observe at the beginning of the code, where you see the import statement for the in-vehicle digital model that you have previously constructed in the [Tutorial: Create an In-Vehicle Model with DTDL](../in_vehicle_model/README.md).
+1. At the beginning of the code you will see the import statement for the in-vehicle digital model that you have previously constructed in the [Tutorial: Create an In-Vehicle Model with DTDL](../in_vehicle_model/README.md):

 ```rust
 use digital_twin_model::sdv_v1 as sdv;